 Do you know everything that Facilities Planning & Management does for UW–Madison?
 With so many different job functions at FP&M, learning about what our coworkers do can be endlessly fascinating.

 Few know this better than Donovan Kron of Space Management, a member of FP&M’s Employee Recognition and Engagement Inclusion & Diversity (EID) committees.
-Donovan was aware that his colleague Jacob Dolence worked in Waste and Recycling, but that was about it!
+Donovan was aware that his colleague Jacob Dolence worked in the FP&M Physical Plant department’s Waste and Recycling unit, but that was about it!
 He decided to sit down with Jacob to get a sneak peek into the day-to-day of a Recycled Commodity Technician within the Waste & Recycling unit on campus.

-Jacob, who goes by Jake, is the first person to have his position in the department, and since he started, he has transformed how the university deals with metal waste.
+Jacob, who goes by Jake, is the first person to have his position in the department.
+Since he started, he has transformed how the university deals with metal waste.
 There is a large market for metal recycling where used metals are bought and sold in order to reduce costs and recycle materials.
 Before Jake began this position, a lot of high-value metals were recycled at a very low price, but with Jake’s help, select used materials are sold at a higher price.

 Jake breaks down devices to raise the metal purities, increasing the university’s profit return, which helps to fund university systems and operations.
 Specifically, Jake looks for non-ferrous metals, or those that do not contain iron, to sell.
 Jake’s day consists of “dumpster diving” around campus to find these valuable materials.
 He then determines whether the nonferrous metal is aluminum, stainless steel, copper, brass, or something else to determine the correct recycling price.